SEO · Artificial Intelligence · Technical Marketing · Growth Strategy · AI Citations · AI Visibility · GEO · Technical SEO

 7. Deploy Structured Data for Entities, Not Just SEO

 Many SEOs use schema markup just to get 'star ratings' in Google results.
 For AI visibility, you need to use it to build a 'content knowledge graph.'
-The Content Marketing Institute highlights that early adopters of structured entities, like SAP, have seen massive growth in traffic from LLM referrals.
+At Content Marketing World, SAP's global SEO lead reported (via the Content Marketing Institute) that between 2024 and 2025 SAP saw traffic from LLMs grow 168%, and that those LLM-referred visitors were more engaged and roughly twice as likely to convert.
+[6]

 By using schema to define your products and their features in a structured way, you provide a trusted network of information that the AI can easily verify.
 This reduces hallucinations and makes the AI more likely to use your site as a primary source for factual queries.